matthewbdwyer/tipc/README.md

 ## Tests

 The implementation has a small set of rudimentary tests.
-These tests do accept input, rather they hard code values to exercise the generated code.
-Tests are judged correct for `tipc` if the output produced matches that produced when runnint `./tip -run` for the Scala implementation.
+These tests do not accept input, rather they hard code values to exercise the generated code.
+Tests are judged correct for `tipc` if the output produced matches that produced when running `./tip -run` for the Scala implementation.
 The Scala implementation produces more output than `tipc`, due to messages from running it under `sbt`.
-Consequently, test output is only judged relative to values produced by program output statements.
+Consequently, test output is only judged relative to values produced by program `output` and `error` statements.

 To run the current tests:
   1. compile and build TIP in `~/TIP`